Many different types of drinks contain compounds that may help reduce cholesterol levels or healthfully maintain them, such as oat and soy drinks.

 However, vegetables and nuts contain low levels of sterols and stanols that cannot lower cholesterol.

-Try to consume these sterols and stanols with a meal.
+People should try to consume these sterols and stanols with a meal.

 7. Cocoa drinks